Manuscripts and Special Collections

 dear sisters: activists' archives

-Our exhibition presents an archive curated by the Nottingham Feminist Archive Group, a collective of local women, some of whom were active in the Women’s Liberation Movement.
+Our exhibition presented an archive curated by the Nottingham Feminist Archive Group, a collective of local women, some of whom were active in the Women’s Liberation Movement.
 They embarked on a project to interview the former activists they were still in contact with and brought us their personal memories, zines, photographs, posters, papers, campaign badges and T-shirts to form the Feminist Archive (East Midlands).

 They also set to work developing and preserving the collection of feminist magazines at the Nottingham Women’s Centre Library, the duplicate copies of which were kindly donated to form the basis of our new Feminist Publications Collection.
 By preserving these living histories, future generations are armed with the knowledge of their struggles.
 The fight goes on.